rprajwaln/neocortexapi/NeoCortexApi/Documentation/how-does-htmclassifier-work.md

 <img width="1321" alt="Screenshot 2021-06-27 at 20 56 01" src="https://user-images.githubusercontent.com/56980973/123556209-26b84000-d78a-11eb-805e-7b2c45f74308.png">

 Here the index 22,28,34 have an simliarity of 100.
 The previous classfier implemenation was providing only one possible outcome.
-But now we the new implemented HTM classifier provides a list of possible predicted inputs.
+But now the newly implemented HTM classifier provides a list of possible predicted inputs.

 Method Signature